Overview

 Types of heart valve disease caused by mitral valve anomalies include:

 - Narrowing of the mitral valve, also called mitral valve stenosis.
-The valve flaps are stiff and the valve opening may be narrowed.
-This condition reduces blood flow from the left atrium to the left ventricle.
+The valve flaps are stiff.
+The valve opening may be narrowed.
+Mitral valve stenosis reduces blood flow between the left heart chambers.

 - Leaky mitral valve, also called mitral valve regurgitation.
 The valve flaps don't close tightly.
 Sometimes they push backward into the left upper heart chamber as the heart squeezes.
 As a result, the mitral valve leaks blood.